kylohen/spiritemgame/README.md

 		"CRIT PROBABILITY":1.2,
-		"ACTION METER COST":1, #cost of skill to use on ACTION "MAGIC METER COST":0, #cost of skill to use on MAGIC "PLAYER AFFINITY":0, #Affintiy not implimented, but would affect the effectiveness of skill "TARGET":TARGET.ENEMY, #enum of waht the skill can target {SELF,ENEMY,ALLY,AOE_ALLY,AOE_ENEMY,BOTH}
+		"ACTION METER COST":1, #cost of skill to use on ACTION "MAGIC METER COST":0, #cost of skill to use on MAGIC "PLAYER AFFINITY":0, #Affinity not implemented, but would affect the effectiveness of skill "TARGET":TARGET.ENEMY, #enum of what the skill can target {SELF,ENEMY,ALLY,AOE_ALLY,AOE_ENEMY,BOTH}
 		},
 #### How to modify Generated Rooms (overworld and cave)
 To affect the generation of the random World structure, in the Grid script you can adjust the way noise is generated in the makingNoise structure, or adjust the expected values to generate the tiles based off of the tiles: